matuteiglesias/journal/content/Teaching/2024-09-04_Development_of_Complex_Multiple-Choice_Questions.md

 ## 📅 2024-09-04 — Session: Development of Complex Multiple-Choice Questions

 **🕒 01:50–02:50**
-**🏷️ Labels**: multiple-choice, STEM, Economics, Education, Question Design
+**🏷️ Labels**: Multiple-Choice, STEM, Economics, Education, Question Design
 **📂 Project**: Teaching
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to develop guidelines and templates for creating complex multiple-choice questions in various domains, including STEM [[education]] and economics, with a focus on reasoning, clarity, and originality.
+The goal of this session was to develop guidelines and templates for creating complex multiple-choice questions in various domains, including STEM education and economics, with a focus on reasoning, clarity, and originality.

 ### Key Activities
 - Reviewed guidelines for creating and reviewing tasks in remote job settings.